redon-n-roy/Analysis-of-Suicide-Cases-in-India/README.md

 * case_count - Show the total cases in that particular category.

 ## Getting Started

+> All the operations below are for Windows OS

 * Make sure that the virtualization is enabled for your system from the BIOS.
 * Install VMware Workshation Player.